6 Stock Management Mistakes you Need to Avoid

 3. Lack Of Automation

 If you’re still tracking inventory with Excel, or with pen and paper, then you could be losing money.
 Manual tracking of stock in & out takes too much time and won’t get you accurate results.
-You’re wasting time and valuable resources that keep you from focusing your energy on other areas that can help grow your business.
 There’s also the fact that manual tracking means that you’re vulnerable to human error, as well as employee pilferage.
 And we’re all human!

 There are many case studies for companies that have increased revenue through efficient stock control.
 Tasks can be automated, cutting down on staff hours & thus saving money which can then be put back into the company leading to increased growth.